 6. K-Nearest Neighbors, KNN

+KNN classifies an object by searching through the entire training set for the K most similar instances (the K neighbors), and it assigns a common output variable to all those K instances.
 The figure below represents a classification example.
-If we classify a new instance (red circle) based on its 5 nearest neighbors, we would assign it to the ‘minus’ category.
-But if we look only at its 1 nearest neighbor then it would end up in the ‘plus’ category.
-Hence, the selection of K is critical here: a small value can result in a lot of noise and inaccurate results, while a large value is not feasible and defeats the purpose of the algorithm.
+If we classify a new instance (red circle) based on its 5 nearest neighbors, we would assign it to the “minus” category.
+But if we look only at its 1 nearest neighbor then it would end up in the “plus” category.
+Hence, the selection of K is critical here — a small value can result in a lot of noise and inaccurate results, while a large value is not feasible and defeats the purpose of the algorithm.

 Although mostly used for classification, this technique can also be used for regression problems.
-For example, when dealing with a regression task, the output variable might be the mean of the K instances; for classification problems this might be the mode (or most common) class value.
+For example, when dealing with a regression task, the output variable can be the mean of the K instances while for classification problems this can be the mode (or most common) class value.

 The distance functions for assessing similarity between instances can be the so called Euclidean, Manhattan and Minkowski distances.
 Euclidean distance is simply an “ordinary” straight-line distance between two points (to be specific, the square root of the sum of the squares of the differences between corresponding coordinates of the points).

-K-means is a type of unsupervised algorithm which deals with data clustering.
-It follows a simple procedure to classify a given data set by finding a certain number of clusters (k clusters).
-Since we are dealing with unsupervised learning scenario, all we have is the training data X, number of clusters K and no labelled training instances (i.e., data without defined categories or groups that we can use to train our model).
-The goal of this algorithm is to find K groups in the data.
+K-means is a type of unsupervised algorithm for data clustering.
+It follows a simple procedure to classify a given data set — it tries to find K number of clusters or groups in the dataset.
+Since we are dealing with unsupervised learning, all we have is our training data X and the number of clusters K, but no labelled training instances (i.e., data with known final output category that we could use to train our model).
 For example, K-Means could be used to segment users into K groups based on their purchase history.

 Continuing with the purchase history example, the red cluster might represent users that like to buy tech gadgets and the blue one might be users interested in buying sports equipment.
-Now the algorithm will keep moving the centroid (plus sign in the figure below) for each user-segment until it is able to create K groups.
-It will do so by trying to maximize the separation between groups and users outside of the group.
+Now the algorithm will keep moving the centroid (“+” sign in the figure below) for each user-segment until it is able to create K groups.
+And it will do so by trying to maximize the separation between groups and users outside of the group.

 8. Random Forest